Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: RESULTS AND DISCUSSION

 The physical origin of these circular dipoles is evident in the internal near-fields.
-Figure~\ref{fig3} shows that for $\alpha=\pi/4$, both the electric and magnetic fields are driven into a strong clockwise (CW) rotation (Fig.~\ref{fig3}a,b), generating the right-handed dipoles.
+Figure~\ref{fig3} shows that for $\alpha=\pi/4$, both the electric and magnetic fields are driven into a strong clockwise (CW) rotation (Fig.~\ref{fig3}a,b), generating the right-handed dipoles (See Supplemental Material \cite{SM_Videos} for a time-harmonic animation of this near-field rotation under linear excitation).
 The magnetic field rotation leads the electric field by $\approx+90^\circ$, directly confirming the realization of $h_{xy}^{+}$.
 For $\alpha=3\pi/4$, the fields co-rotate counter-clockwise (CCW) (Fig.~\ref{fig3}c,d), creating left-handed circular dipoles where the magnetic field lags, fulfilling the condition for $h_{xy}^{-}$.

 The nanocuboid also exhibits a complementary wave-transforming capability (Fig.~\ref{fig4}).
 When the excitation is switched to a normally incident CP plane wave, the excited multipole magnitudes are identical to the LP case (Fig.~\ref{fig4}b).
-For incident RCP light, the phase analysis in Fig.~\ref{fig4}(c) reveals a remarkable transformation: the relation $\text{arg}(p_y p_x^*) \approx +180^\circ$ indicates an overall electric dipole oscillating linearly along the y=-x diagonal, while $\text{arg}(m_y m_x^*) \approx 0^\circ$ indicates a magnetic dipole oscillating linearly along the orthogonal y=x diagonal.
-This mechanism is directly confirmed by the near-field analysis in SM Note III (see Fig.~S2) \cite{SM}.
-The relative phasing between these two orthogonal linear dipoles satisfies the conventional linear Huygens condition, resulting in unidirectional forward scattering (Fig.~\ref{fig4}d) that is purely linearly polarized ($S_3/S_0 \approx 0$).
-Conversely, for incident LCP light (Fig.~\ref{fig4}e), the phase relationships flip, creating a linear electric dipole along the y=x axis and a linear magnetic dipole along the y=-x axis.
-This configuration again satisfies the Huygens condition, producing unidirectional, linearly polarized forward scattering (Fig.~\ref{fig4}f).
-The nanocuboid thus functions as a directional circular-to-linear polarization converter, transforming incident spin into a linearly polarized momentum state.
+For incident RCP light, the phase analysis in Fig.~\ref{fig4}(c) reveals a remarkable transformation: the relation $\text{arg}(p_y p_x^*) \approx +180^\circ$ indicates an overall electric dipole oscillating linearly along the $y=-x$ diagonal, while $\text{arg}(m_y m_x^*) \approx 0^\circ$ indicates a magnetic dipole oscillating linearly along the orthogonal $y=x$ diagonal.

+This mechanism is confirmed by the internal near-fields, shown in Fig.~\ref{fig5} (and the corresponding time-harmonic animations provided in the Supplementary Material \cite{SM_Videos}).
+For incident RCP light (Fig.~\ref{fig5}a,b), the internal electric field oscillates linearly along the $y = -x$ diagonal, while the magnetic field oscillates along the orthogonal $y = x$ diagonal.
+This confirms the creation of the two orthogonal linear dipoles identified in the multipole analysis.
+For incident LCP light (Fig.~\ref{fig5}c,d), the oscillation axes are swapped, creating a linear electric dipole along the $y = x$ axis and a linear magnetic dipole along the $y = -x$ axis (Fig.~\ref{fig4}e).

+In both CP-incidence cases, the relative phasing between these two excited orthogonal linear dipoles satisfies the conventional linear Huygens condition, resulting in unidirectional forward scattering (Fig.~\ref{fig4}d, f) that is purely LP ($S_3/S_0 \approx 0$).
+The nanocuboid thus functions as a directional circular-to-linear polarization converter, transforming incident spin into a LP momentum state.